 Cats use their tail to communicate their moods.
 Whether your cat’s tail is twitching, swishing, straight, or curved each action and position indicates a different emotion.
 A cat’s puffed-up tail can signal multiple messages.
 If you understand the meaning, you’ll better understand your cat’s emotions.

-A puffed-up tail is your cat’s way of communicating mixed emotions, from fear to aggression.
+A puffed-up tail is your cat’s way of communicating mixed emotions, ranging from fear to aggression.
 You’ll normally see a cat puffing its tail if it has been startled or if it gets frustrated while playing.

 What Does a Puffed Up Tail Mean?

 Therefore, your cat may be puffing its tail because it detects a threat nearby.
-This threat can be a startling noise, such as a sneeze, or something significant, such as an approaching dog or a predator.
+This threat can be a startling noise, such as a loud sneeze, or something significant, such as an approaching dog or a predator.

 How Does a Cat’s Tail Puff Up?

 A cat’s tail appears bigger when muscles in the skin contract.
 The contraction lifts each hair away from the skin.
 This is similar to how humans have goosebumps.
 In cats, the physical process that transitions from a sleek coat to instant pouf-ball is called piloerection.